DannyYap0215/Budget-APP/README.md

 1) Download Zip file of latest version
+2) unzip BudgetApp folder to desktop
-2) run pip install -r requirements.txt in the terminal
+3) run pip install -r requirements.txt in the terminal OR run BudgetApp.exe
-3) run main.py to start the app
+3) run main.py to start the app if didnt run BudgetApp.exe
-4) have fun !
+5) have fun !